 Chase is one of the most popular options for brick-and-mortar banks with their thousands of branches around the country, and tens of thousands of ATMs.
 That’s hugely convenient for business owners—especially those who deal with cash often and need to make lots of deposits.

 Chase Business Checking has several different levels of accounts depending on how much business banking functionality you need.
-You should definitely take a look at all of the Chase Business Checking options, but for a first business bank account, consider Chase Total Business Checking.
+You should definitely take a look at all of the Chase Business Checking options, but for a first business bank account, consider the Chase Business Complete checking account.
 With this extremely popular account, you’ll only need to maintain a $2,000 balance to waive its monthly service fee.
 You’ll get unlimited free electronic deposits and can deposit $5,000 in cash without having to pay a fee.

 If you and your partner are worried about lots of fees and keep close track of your pennies, then you’ll want to explore the options from Bank of America for business checking.
 BofA’s entry-level checking account, Business Fundamentals Checking, is an account that’ll enable you to waive lots of fees.

 For instance, you can waive their $18 service fee if you spend just $250 on your Bank of America debit or credit card each month.
 (If you have employee cards, you can meet this benchmark quickly!)
 You can also maintain a balance of $5,000 each month to waive this fee.
 This account will enable you to have 200 free transactions, which means you don’t have to worry about overage fees for a while, and you also can deposit $7,500 in cash each month without fees, too.